iWANTdata/discord.py-bots/README.md

 There you can add you own commands

 ### How to setup the bot
+Set the Invitelink to no limit and no time antil the link get deleted.
+Else you have to update this everytime

 Variables | What they do
 ----------| ------------
 prefix | change the prefix
+dj_role | insert the DJ role ID (int) invitelink | set the invitelink from your server

 ### Commands